PAPADOXIE/Notes/README.md

 # Notes
-A repo for all my notes
+A repo for all my notes!